-Marketing resource management software has been around for a couple of decades, and now, 20 years after it first launched, MRM has not only moved on – it’s a technology whose time has come.
+Marketing operations management software has been around for a couple of decades, first coming to market 20 years ago as marketing resource management, and more recently morphing to become the marketing operations professional’s platform of choice.
+But now, it’s a technology whose time has come.

 What’s driving this?
-There has never been a greater need for the governance, consistency and engagement that a well-implemented MRM platform can provide.
+There has never been a greater need for the governance, engagement and cost-effectiveness that an intelligent marketing operations platform can provide.

-Four key trends are creating the market conditions that have made MRM more relevant than it’s ever been:
+Four key trends are creating the market conditions that have made marketing operations management more relevant than it’s ever been:

 - Fragmentation — Brands are using more and more channels, many agencies and often an extended network of external representatives to reach their fragmenting target audiences.